AdamSobieski/Narratology/Content/CSVAI.md

    2. Custom functionalities could be declared and described using either the [MCP Tool Schema](https://modelcontextprotocol.io/specification/2025-11-25/schema#tool) or [Function Ontology](https://fno.io/).
 Custom functions could be mapped with semantic classes for table-groups, tables, columns, rows, and cells.
       1. Custom functions could provide one or more implementations, e.g., JavaScript.

+3. Provenance.
+   1. New tables could be produced during AI-assisted data science and analysis.
+AI-generated tables could use CSVAI metadata to indicate provenance.

 ## Two Motivating Use Cases

 In addition to the [twenty-five use cases for CSVW](https://w3c.github.io/csvw/use-cases-and-requirements/#uc), motivating use cases for CSVAI include enabling conversational AI for data science and analysis with respect to: (1) public opinion polling and survey data, and (2) educational data such as homework exercises and activities, quizzes, and exams.